Andrea Geipel

 -

-Making the invisible visible – a workshop series at the Kiel Pain Clinic, in which patients and medical professionals jointly develop artistic forms of expression for experiences with migraine.
+Making the invisible visible – a workshop series in cooperation with the University Hospital Schleswig-Holstein, in which patients and medical professionals jointly develop artistic forms of expression for experiences with migraine.

 .jpg)